What are the best Spanish courses online? Speak, listen, read & write.

 SpanishPod101 immediately gives you three reasons why you can learn and speak Spanish with their program.
 Their short audio and video lessons, their study tools for rapid learning, and guidance from your own personal teacher are their selling points.

-They don’t specify a dialect, but they cover both Latin American and Castilian, with subdialect instruction sprinkled about.
+SpanishPod101 doesn’t specify a single dialect but includes both Latin American and Castilian Spanish, with subdialect instruction integrated throughout.
 Study tools include word lists and virtual flashcards.
-You can get their program at various premium levels, including lifetime memberships that give you access to multiple languages.
+Their program is available at various premium levels, including lifetime memberships that provide access to multiple languages.

-Learners applaud the introduction of Learning Paths to the SpanishPod101 system which improved the structure of their programs.
-Some say the grammar section is poor since this system is not a go-to for grammar.
+Learners appreciate the addition of Learning Paths to the SpanishPod101 system, which has improved program structure and clarity.
+However, some mention that the grammar section is lacking, as this system isn’t primarily designed for in-depth grammar study.

 Review: 4.5 ★★★★☆ | Premium Plans: from $2.99/month | Free plan: Yes